ivanvoitovych/tour-of-heroes/step-9.md

 }
 ```

-Now we need to modify our components to properly use HeroService:
+Now we need to modify our components to use `HeroService` properly:

 By changing this: